 their classes at Southern must have a 2.0 minimum GPA.

-Participation in a student activity involving the media, such as the student newspaper or the campus radio or television station, is recommended beginning in the freshman year.
+Participation in a student activity involving the media, such as the student newspaper, the campus radio or television station, or the student magazine, is recommended beginning in the freshman year.
 This experience provides practical applications for academic studies and helps prepare students for internships.

-Students also have the option of taking JN 270 - Photojournalism to fulfill the Tier II Creative Drive LEP requirement.
+Students also have the option of taking JRN 270 - Photojournalism or JRN 306 -- Digital News Design to fulfill the Tier II Creative Drive LEP requirement, and JRN 350 - American Journalism History to fulfill the Tier II American Experience requirement.